 Individualized promotional marks for university units

-Below are examples of individualized college, departmental or office marks:
+Examples of individualized college, departmental or office marks

 Other marks used by the University